 The only thing I miss about being a student is student discounts.
 These days, it seems like there is a student discount on everything from salads to Spotify.
 Fortunately, web hosting is no different.
-If you’re planning to launch the next WordPress or Snapchat, then this list of web hosting for students is the perfect place to start.
+If you’re planning to launch the next WordPress or TikTok, then this list of web hosting for students is the perfect place to start.

 This is because selected hosts offer competitive prices, expansive feature sets, tools, and language options, so budding developers, designers, and marketers have room to grow.